mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 I hope that you enjoy the first blog post in [stream processing](/categories/stream-processing/) series.
 Let me know what do you think as a comment below.

+Last but not least, I would like to thank [Piotr](https://www.linkedin.com/in/piotr-szczepanik-a4a2b92/) for the blog post review and hours of fruitful discussions.